Benjamin J. Blamo, M.Eng., PhD Cand.

 I am a quantitative epidemiologist who develops and implements behavior-epidemiologic transmission models to evaluate the dynamics of and interventions against emerging infectious diseases in humanitarian settings.
 It is my goal to generate relevant and informed evidence that can guide public health decision-making in complex emergencies.
 I am a passionate educator with a long history of teaching math, science, and prevention programming to students of all ages.
 Likewise, I am an avid learner who continues to grow, in part through the collaborations, mentorships, and friendships that have developed out of field epidemiology experiences across the globe.

-Snoyonoh T. Barcon, MPH Cand.
+Snoyonoh T. Barcon, MPH

 I am an innovative aspiring epidemiologist candidate and an educator.
 My goal is to contribute meaningfully to improving health and preventing and controlling diseases through research.
 I believe everyone deserves access to good quality health care and education.
 I also believe that research provides policymakers with much insight in developing well-guided policies which is essential to attaining quality health and education.